 Here’s how to Organize Evernote to retrieve everything quickly:

-Evernote notebooks are for important parts of your life.
+Are for important parts of your life.
 Each person in your immediate family, a school, a business, current projects, a career search or a blog.
 Think of Evernote notebooks, as the verticals in your life.

 What you do not want is too many notebooks.
 Notebooks become difficult to scroll and hard to make sense of once you get above 30 notebooks.
 You should maintain the practice of keeping your notebooks in Evernote for active projects or ongoing endeavors.